The Executive Remuneration Review: USA

 12 Massachusetts Noncompetition Agreement Act, MGL Chapter 149 Paragraph 24L.

-26 Despite this focus from institutional investors, the US Department of Labor has recently issued proposed rules limiting the extent to which investments made by retirement plan fiduciaries may take into account environmental, social and governance concerns rather than focusing exclusively on financial considerations, and curbing the ability of such fiduciaries to vote proxies on matters that do not have an economic impact on the plans they manage.
-It is currently unclear whether the proposals will be adopted, and what form any such final rules would take.
+30 Despite this focus from institutional investors, in 2020 the US Department of Labor issued rules limiting the extent to which investments made by retirement plan fiduciaries may take into account environmental, social and governance concerns rather than focusing exclusively on financial considerations, and curbing the ability of such fiduciaries to vote proxies on matters that do not have an economic impact on the plans they manage.
+Following the change in administration as a result of the 2020 US election, the DOL issued an enforcement policy statement in which it indicated that it would decline to enforce these rules, though it will continue to engage with stakeholders and is likely to reopen the rule-making process on related issues.